brianchandotcom/com-liferay-apio-architect/README.markdown

 It also provides a really simple way of creating the different endpoints for your resources, which has many similarities with the JAX-RS approach.
 So migrating your API from a REST JAX-RS implementation to Architect will be easy as pie.

-## What if I just want to try these "Vulcan APIs"?
+## Can I try a sample Vulcan API online?

 However, if you don't want to create your own API for now, but just want to try all this Hypermedia, Shared Vocabularies, Vulcan APIs, etc., you can use our test server for that.